 - What is the estimated number of patients at risk of developing the condition?

-At the time of designation, haemodialysis affected approximately 0.4 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 20,252 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, haemodialysis affected approximately 0.4 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 26,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What are the methods of prevention available?